RyanScottLewis/enqueue/README.md

 #### Global Methods

-Besides the methods that are mixed into publisher by an adapter, all publishers will have the following methods:
+Besides the methods that are mixed into Publisher by an adapter, all Publisher instances will have the following methods:

 ##### Class Methods